 Dispersion is a way to characterize the shape of the distributions of returns.
-Here, we measure dispersion using the upper and lower quartiles (25th and 75th percentile) as an indication of how much funds selection matters contra strategy selection.
+Here, we measure dispersion using the upper and lower quartiles (25th and 75th percentile) compared to the median, as an indication of how much funds selection matters contra strategy selection.
 In the charts below, 50% of the funds should be within the shaded area.
 If the distribution is skewed, that means that the losing funds lost or that the winning funds gained more than the median fund.
 This is not adjusted for volatility but rather based on the whole sample in the NilssonHedge hedge fund database.

 If the dispersion is persistently high, Fund selection is key to generating above-average returns, when it is low, strategy selection typically matters more (e.g. Market Neutral, and Risk Premia).
 Variability in dispersion indicates episodic events for the strategy (e.g. Fixed Income, Event-Driven).
 If the fund returns are volatile but dispersion is comparatively tight, this may indicate a persistent beta (e.g. Long/Short Equity strategies).

 For strategies exposed to a variety of spreads (credit, liquidity, merger arbitrage, etc.) we note that dispersion increases across the board, where the outliers are typical to the downside.
 The latter is evident for Event-Driven, Fixed Income, and Risk Premia strategies that seem to suffer sharp losses and strong gains at approximately the same time, indicating a high degree of exposure to similar underlying strategy determinants.
 For strategies that strive to hedge out common exposure, we note that the dispersion is relatively uniform over time (i.e. Market Neutral).